Difference Between Vedic Religion and Hinduism

 Hinduism is a group of religious traditions native to the Indian subcontinent.
 It includes Shaivism, Vaishnavism, Shaktism, and Smartism.

-It’s one of the oldest religious traditions on Earth, dating back over 5,000 years ago.
+It’s one of the oldest religious traditions on Earth, dating back over 5,000 years.
 There are roughly one billion Hindus around the world who practice and practice freely.

 Hinduism has influenced many other religions, including Buddhism and Jainism.
-It’s so old that it’s hard to pinpoint exactly where it comes from, but many scholars agree that it originates with the Aryans who migrated to India.
+It’s so old that it’s hard to pinpoint where it comes from, but many scholars agree that it originates with the Aryans who migrated to India.

 Hinduism has no single founder or a single theological centre.
 It is the world’s third-largest religion after Christianity and Islam.

 It has a large number of deities and a vast body of scriptures.
-Hinduism is a religion, also called Sanatana Dharma, or “Eternal Law,” as it is believed to be the original religion of the human race and the source of other religions.
+Hinduism is a religion, also called Sanatana Dharma, or “Eternal Law,” as it is believed to be the original religion of the human race and the source of other faiths.

 Main Differences Between Vedic Religion and Hinduism